adobeio/adobeio-documentation/events/using/aem-event-setup.md

 ## Feedback?

 Please help make this solution as useful as possible.
-If you find a problem in the documentation or have a suggestion, click the **Issues** tab on this GitHub repository and then click the **New issue** button.
-Provide a title and description for your comment and then click the **Submit new issue** button.
+If you find a problem in the documentation or have a suggestion, select the **Issues** tab on this GitHub repository and then select **New issue**.
+Provide a title and description for your comment and then select  **Submit new issue**.

    ![submit new issue](https://user-images.githubusercontent.com/29133525/32515298-f344bd5a-c3bc-11e7-9978-34516f964f9f.png)